-If you’re here, it likely is.
+If you’re here, and you identify as a womxn, it likely is.
 Listen, I work with a lot of women, and a lot of women all across the board – from age 25 to 55, working, stay-at-home mom, single, coupled, totally independent, part of a close-knit family, gay, straight, fit, not-fit, well-off, on a budget.
-My clients don’t fit a specific niche or demographic, and frankly, I like it that way.
+My clients don’t always fit into a box, and frankly – that’s what this is all about.

 There’s not always a common goal, but there is always a common thread.
 Every woman I work with is thinking to herself something along the lines of:

 “What if I’m not living up to my potential?”

 “I just want to know what to do!”

 “I just want to find some clarity and direction.”

 “Why can’t I do this on my own?”